RavikantSa/TravalManagementSystem/README.md

 # Travel-Management-System
 Travel-Management-System
-Tour and Travel Managemnt System using JAVA , JAVA-Swing & MySQL

-This is my first fully functionalble project using any Data-Base as MySQL
+I used  JAVA, JAVA-Swing & MySQL to create a fully functional GUI application. and  use MySQL to connect to DataBase

 All images icons are in icons folder
 ALL source code are in src/travel/management/system folder